-Rising from experience as chair of her Neighborhood Planning Unit (NPU X) and other community organizations, Atlanta City Councilmember Joyce Sheperd is in the full swing of her fourth term as council representative for District 12.
-She is a champion for community education, neighborhood safety, economic development, jobs and more.
-Sheperd is a listener, a community advocate, and friend.
+Rising from experience as chair of her Neighborhood Planning Unit (NPU X) and other community organizations, Councilmember Joyce M. Sheperd is in the full swing of her fourth term representing District 12.
+She is a champion for community education, neighborhood safety, economic development, jobs, and more.
+Joyce is a listener, community advocate, and friend.